RareSkills/solana-tutorial/content/solana-pda/solana-pda.md

 It is also possible to create an account outside the program, then `init` that account inside the program.

 Interestingly, the account we create outside the program will have a private key, but we will see this won't have the security implications it would seem to have.
-We will refer to it as a "keypair account."
+We will refer to it as a "keypair account".

 ## Account Creation Revisited
 Before we get into keypair accounts, let's review how we've been creating accounts in our [Solana tutorials](https://www.rareskills.io/solana-tutorial) so far.
 This is the same boilerplate we've been using, and it creates program-derived addresses (PDA):